 Comfortable, waterproof, slip-proof footwear is essential.
 You will find it easier and safer to get around particularly on icy or snowy walkways.

 Remember many of the cities in Europe have cobbled stoned streets and they are treacherous when wet.
-I wear a pair of fur lined boots which keep my feet comfortable, warm and dry.
+I wear a pair of fur-lined boots that keep my feet comfortable, warm and dry.

 Check the weather forecast